JasonBricco/Gamecraft/README.md

 The game is inspired by voxel engines such as Minecraft and Eden: World Builder.
 It will be focused on building interactive, game-like worlds that can be uploaded and shared with others.

 ## Current Features ##
-- Basic world generation (grassy, flat, snow)
+- Basic world generation (grassy, flat, snow, desert, grid)
 - Collision
 - Rain
 - Ice with sliding